Complete Control

-"Complete Control" is a song by the Clash, released as a 7" single and featured on the US release of their debut album.
+"Complete Control" is a song by the English rock band the Clash, released as a 7" single and featured on the US release of their eponymous debut studio album.

 Background

-The song is often cited as one of punk's greatest singles and is a fiery polemic on record companies, managers and the state of punk music itself, the motivation for the song being the band's label (CBS Records) releasing "Remote Control" without asking them, which infuriated the group.
+The song is a polemic on record companies, managers and the state of punk music itself, the motivation for the song being the band's label (CBS Records) releasing "Remote Control" without asking them, which infuriated the group.
 Stereogum described it as "this extraordinary airing of grievances, a desperately catchy cataloguing of the many ills visited upon a young band experiencing its first forays into corporate culture".

 The song also refers to managers of the time who sought to control their groups – Bernie Rhodes (of the Clash) and Malcolm McLaren (the Sex Pistols) – the song's title is derived from this theme.
 Bernie Rhodes had arranged a band meeting at the Ship, a pub in Soho's Wardour Street, where he said he wanted "complete control".

 He said he wanted complete control.
 I came out of the pub with Paul collapsing on the pavement in hysterics over those words.